Cole Custer grabs 1st Xfinity Series win of the season in Portland - KTVZ

 “Man, I’m just so happy.
 I’ve never won a road course race before,” Custer said.
 “I’ve been so close so many times and it’s just awesome to win this thing.”

-“It’s awesome to get this trophy and get that out of the way,” Custer said.
-“I’m pumped for the rest of the year.
-We’ve got fast cars.”

-Sam Mayer, Josh Berry and Austin Hill rounded out the top five.

-Saturday’s 75-lap race on the 12-turn, 1.97-mile road course north of downtown Portland was run under a clear sky in temperatures hovering near 80.
+Saturday’s 75-lap race on the 12-turn road course north of downtown Portland was run under a clear sky in temperatures hovering near 80.

 It was the second year the Xfinity Series — a step below the NASCAR Cup — has come to Portland.
 Last year A.J.
 Allmendinger won in frequent downpours, crossing the finish line 2.879 seconds in front of Myatt Snider.